-- 1) Monitoring in 8.2.1 is sufficient to identify and describe the environmental impacts of management activities, including where applicable: - i.
-The results of regeneration activities (Criterion 10.1); - ii.
-The use of ecologically well adapted species for regeneration (Criterion 10.2); - iii.
-Invasiveness or other adverse impacts associated with any alien species within and outside the Management Unit (Criterion 10.3); - iv.
-The results of silvicultural activities (Criterion 10.5); - v.
-Adverse impacts to environmental values from fertilizers (Criterion 10.6); - vi.
-Adverse impacts from the use of pesticides (Criterion 10.7); - vii.
-The impacts from natural hazards (Criterion 10.9); - viii.
-The impacts of harvesting and extraction of timber on non-timber forest products, environmental values, merchantable wood waste and other products and services (Criterion 10.11); - 2) Monitoring in 8.2.1 is sufficient to identify and describe social impacts of management activities, including where applicable: - i.
-Compliance with applicable laws, local laws, ratified international conventions and obligatory codes of practice (Criterion 1.5); - ii.
-Resolution of disputes and grievances (Criterion 1.6, Criterion 2.6, Criterion 4.6). - iii.
-Programs and activities regarding workers rights (Criterion 2.1); - iv.
-Gender equality, sexual harassment and gender discrimination (Criterion 2.2); - v.
-Programs and activities regarding occupational health and safety (Criterion 2.3); - vi.
-Payment of wages (Criterion 2.4); - vii.
-Workers training (Criterion 2.5); - viii.
-Where pesticides are used, the health of workers exposed to pesticides (Criterion 2.5 and Criterion 10.7); - ix.
-Full implementation of the terms in binding agreements (Criterion 3.2 and Criterion 4.2);
+- 1) Monitoring in 8.2.1 is sufficient to identify and describe the environmental impacts of management activities, including where applicable: - Invasiveness or other adverse impacts associated with any alien species within and outside the Management Unit (Criterion 10.3); - The results of silvicultural activities (Criterion 10.5); - Adverse impacts to environmental values from fertilizers (Criterion 10.6); - Adverse impacts from the use of pesticides (Criterion 10.7); - The impacts from natural hazards (Criterion 10.9): - The impacts of harvesting and extraction of timber on non-timber forest products, environmental values, merchantable wood waste and other products and services (Criterion 10.11); - 2) Monitoring in 8.2.1 is sufficient to identify and describe social impacts of management activities, including where applicable: - Compliance with Applicable laws, local laws, ratified international conventions and Obligatory codes of practice (Criterion 1.5); - Resolution of disputes and grievances (Criterion 1.6, Criterion 2.6, Criterion 4.6); - Programs and activities regarding workers' rights (Criterion 2.1): - Gender equality, Sexual harassment and gender discrimination (Criterion 2.2): - Programs and activities regarding occupational health and safety (Criterion 2.3); - Payment of wages (Criterion 2.4); - Worker Training (Criterion 2.5); - Where pesticides are used, the health of workers exposed to pesticides (Criterion 2.5 and Criterion 10.7); - Full implementation of the terms in binding agreements (Criterion 3.2 and Criterion 4.2). - Indigenous Peoples and community relations (Criterion 3.2, Criterion 3.3 and Criterion 4.2): - Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities (Criterion 3.5 and Criterion 4.7); - Local economic and social development (Criterion 4.2, Criterion 4.3, Criterion 4.4, Criterion 4.5): - The production of diversified benefits and / or products (Criterion 5.1); - Actual compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); - Long term economic viability (Criterion 5.5); and - High Conservation Values 5 and 6 identified in Criterion 9.1

-- x.
-Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and Iocal communities (Criterion 3.5 and Criterion 4.7); - xi.
-Local economic and social development (Criterion 4.2, Criterion 4.5); - xii.
-The production of diversified benefits and/or products (Criterion 5.1); - xiii.
-Actual compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); - xiv.
-High Conservation Values 5 and 6 identified in Criterion 9.1. - 3) Monitoring procedures in 8.2.2 are sufficient to identify and describe changes in environmental conditions including where applicable: - i.
-Environmental values and ecosystem functions including carbon sequestration and storage (Criterion 6.1); including the effectiveness of actions identified and implemented to prevent, mitigate and repair negative impacts to environmental values (Criterion 6.3); - ii.
-Rare and threatened species, and the effectiveness of actions implemented to protect them and their habitats (Criterion 6.4); - iii.
-Naturally occurring native species and biological diversity and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.6); - iv.
-Water courses, water bodies, water quantity and water quality and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.7); - v.
-High Conservation Values 1 to 4 identified in Criterion 9.1 and the effectiveness of actions implemented to maintain and/or enhance them.
+- 3) Monitoring procedures in 8.2.2 are sufficient to identify and describe changes in environmental conditions including where applicable: - Environmental values and ecosystem functions including carbon sequestration and storage (Criterion 6.1); including the effectiveness of actions identified and implemented to prevent, mitigate and repair negative impacts to environmental values (Criterion 6.3); - Rare and threatened species, and the effectiveness of actions implemented to protect them and their habitats(Criterion 6.4) - Naturally occurring native species and biological diversity and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.6); - Water courses, water bodies, water quantity and water quality and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.7); - High Conservation Values 1 to 4 identified in Criterion 9.1 and the effectiveness of actions implemented to maintain and/or enhance them.